-Kit Fitzgerald, video artist, New York City. \$10,000 John Sanborn, video artist, New York City. \$10,000
+Kit Fitzgerald, video artist, New York City. \$10,000

+John Sanborn, video artist, New York City. \$10,000

-Ros Barron, video artist, Boston.
+Ros Barron, video artist, Boston. \$9,000

 Research Foundation of the State University of New York, Albany, NY.
-Toward the costs of producing arts programming for televi-
+Toward the costs of producing arts programming for television \$150,000

 Bay Area Video Coalition, San Francisco.
-Toward the costs of expanding its editing facilities and developing television programs by in-\$100,000 dependent producers for television.

-Corporation for Public Broadcasting, Washington, DC.
-Toward the costs of INPUT '80 to be held in Washington, DC, and of travel fellowships to enable North American public television producers to participate in the 1981 International Public Television Screening Conference (INPUT).
+Toward the costs of expanding its editing facilities and developing television programs by independent producers for television \$100,000 Corporation for Public Broadcasting, Washington, DC.
+Toward the costs of INPUT '80 to be hold in Washington, DC, and of travel fellowships to enable North American public television producers to participate in the 1981 International Public Television Screening Conference (INPUT) \$95,000

-Long Beach Museum of Art, Long Beach, CA. Toward the further \$50,000 development of its Video Resource Center.
+Long Beach Museum of Art, Long Beach, CA. Toward the further development of its Video Resource Center \$50.000

 KQED, San Francisco.
-Toward the creative costs of the series "Media Probes.'

-Eugene O'Neill Memorial Theater Center, Waterford, CT.
+Toward the creative costs of the series "Media Probes" \$25,000 Eugene O'Neill Memorial Theater Center, Waterford, CT.
 Toward the costs of a project to develop original drama for television. \$25,000

 Black Filmmaker Foundation, New York City.
-Toward its operating
+Toward its operating expenses \$25,000

 Global Village Resource Center, New York City.
-Toward the costs of a documentary entitled Our Children.
+Toward the costs of a documentary entitled Our Children. \$17,000

-Stevenson Palfi, independent television producer, New Orleans
+Stevenson Palfi, independent television producer, New Orleans, LA. \$15,000